guirecordon/ruby-enumerables/README.md

 - map
 - inject

 I kept a file called tests.rb in the root directory.
 It prints out the tests made for each method.
-You run it by typing <ruby tests.rb> inside of the root directory in the terminal.
+You run it by typing <p background="red">ruby tests.rb</p> inside of the root directory in the terminal.

 The real Rspec tests, however, are run simply by running <rspec> or <rspec --format documentation> also inside of the root directory in the terminal.